mdlsvensson/liddy/README.md

 ### `Self-host`

 > Host on your own hardware or in the cloud.
+COMING SOON.

 _Note_: **Temp**.